alikim-com/tafe/ultimo/music_album/design_brief.md

 ## Goals
 The goal of this project is to create a cohesive visual identity for Aria Nova that reflects her music style and persona.
 This includes:

-1. Designing a logo/wordmark for Aria Nova
+1. Designing a logo for artist Aria Nova
-2. Developing a consistent visual style for album artwork, merchandise, and promotional materials
+2. Developing a music video for Aria Nova single "Cosmic Wanderer"
-3. Creating guidelines for social media presence and website design

 ## The Message
 We want to communicate Aria Nova's unique blend of retro and contemporary electronic styles, emphasizing themes of space, cosmic exploration, and dreamy atmospheres.
 Key concepts to convey: